 (Off-campus access: open LINK TO PROXY SERVER.
 Next, paste the URL [http://content.nejm.org/cgi/content/full/346/3/180/F2] in the "URL to proxy" box and click login.)

-At present , the only treatment for celiac disease is the elimination of gluten from the diet.
+At present , the only treatment for celiac disease is a totally gluten-free diet.
 This is not as easy as it sounds, since gluten is a frequent additive to many prepared foods, or may be a contaminant of foods such as oats.

 One treatment that is being developed would seek to reduce the effects of residual gluten in the diet, requiring less vigilance from the patient.
 There are bacterial and plant enzymes capable of digesting the immunostimulatory peptides that resist digestion by human digestive enzymes.
 These enzymes would need to be produced commercially and then used as dietary supplements.